 - You cannot claim relief on rooms that are used for business purposes.

 - The minimum continuous letting period must be at least be 28 consecutive days.
 There are certain exceptions to this rule for 4 days a week digs, student lettings and respite care for incapacitated individuals.

-- The tax rate works out to be 0% under the Rent-a-Room Scheme, compared to letting out the whole house which could attract tax at a rate as high as 52% depending on your level on income from other sources.
+- The tax rate works out to be 0% under the Rent-a-Room Scheme, compared to letting out the whole house, which could attract tax at a rate as high as 52% depending on your level on income from other sources.

 - Rent-a-Room relief will not affect Mortgage Interest Relief or Owner Occupier Relief.